Dion Sanderson: Birmingham City (loan)

 Sanderson signed a new four-year deal with Wolves before joining Championship club Birmingham City on 19 July 2021 on a season-long loan.
 He made his first-team debut for Birmingham in the EFL Cup second-round match at home to Fulham.
 Starting in a three-man defence alongside the experienced George Friend and fellow debutant Mitch Roberts, he played for 73 minutes before being replaced by another newcomer, Alfie Chang.
 He made his first league appearance on 18 September in a 3–0 defeat away to Peterborough United, replacing the injured Marc Roberts at half-time with the score 2–0, and established himself as a regular member of the starting eleven.
 However, on 4 January 2022, with several Wolves defenders injured or away on international duty, Sanderson was recalled on 4 January 2022.

 Queens Park Rangers (loan)

 Sanderson joined another Championship club, Queens Park Rangers, on 25 January 2022 on loan for the remainder of the season.
 He made 12 appearances, all but one in league competition.

 Birmingham City (second loan)

 Sanderson rejoined Championship club Birmingham City on 5 July 2022 on a season-long loan.
+As he did during his previous loan, he started regularly, and was described in the Birmingham Mail's mid-season assessment as "a classy presence on the right side of the back three", more athletic but less physically dominant than Marc Roberts or Harlee Dean when played centrally.
+By February 2023, he was struggling both with a back injury and the need to avoid a tenth yellow card and resultant two-match ban.
+He remained on nine cards, but after 33 starts and one goal, he returned to Wolves for treatment to his back.
+Despite being initially ruled out for the season, he was able to start and score a late volleyed goal in Birmingham's final fixture, a 2–1 defeat at home to already promoted Sheffield United.

+Birmingham City

+After lengthy negotiations, Sanderson joined Birmingham City on a four-year contract on 15 July 2023; the fee was undisclosed.
+He was appointed captain.

+Blackburn Rovers (loan)

+On 10 January 2025, Sanderson joined Championship club Blackburn Rovers on loan until the end of the season, reuniting with former manager John Eustace for the third time in his career.
+He made 12 league appearances.

+Derby County (loan)

+On 5 August 2025, Sanderson joined fellow Championship club Derby County on a season long loan.
+Reuniting with Eustace for the fourth time.
+On 9 August 2025, Sanderson made his debut for Derby in a 3–1 defeat at Stoke City, as an injury time substitute for Kayden Jackson.

 Personal life

 He is a nephew of the 1984 Olympic javelin gold medallist Tessa Sanderson.

+In April 2024, Sanderson was charged with drink-driving.